skeezicsb/PERQemu/PERQemu/Readme.txt

 beyond.

-Update: The PNX 5 boot floppy uses different microcode that fails in the same way but in a different location; looking to update the patch or figure out if the Victim register implementation needs to be relaxed to allow PNX to run, as this busted code DOES work on the actual hardware.
-Hmmm.
+Update: The PNX 5 boot floppy uses different microcode that fails in the same way but in a different location.
+The previous patch for PNX 2 and 3 has been backed out, as the Victim register implementation has been updated to follow the hardware schematics more closely -- this seems to have fixed the VFY/boot issue for every version of PNX I've teseted, with no apparent ill effects in Accent or POS.
+PNX users can update to PERQemu v0.6.6 (experiments) or the next release for the bug fix.

 5. PNX video glitches.

-Symptoms: The PNX 2 window manager sometimes randomly paints its background pattern with strange stripes or other visual anomalies.
+Symptom: The PNX 2 window manager sometimes randomly paints its background pattern with strange stripes or other visual anomalies.

 Workaround:  While the odd background pattern is visually distracting it does